fyras22/shipfast-boilerplate-/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Ffyras22%2Fshipfast-boilerplate-)

-## Contributing
+## Support

-Contributions are welcome!
-Please feel free to submit a Pull Request to our [GitHub repository](https://github.com/fyras22/shipfast-boilerplate-).
+For support, please use one of the following channels based on your license tier:

+- **Personal License**: Use our [GitHub Issues](https://github.com/fyras22/shipfast-boilerplate-/issues) for community support
+- **Professional License**: Email support at support@shipfast-boilerplate.com
+- **Enterprise License**: Priority support via your dedicated contact

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This boilerplate is licensed under a commercial license.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements